-If DDS determines your medical condition meets the disability criteria, it will recommend to the retirement board that your application be approved.
-The information is then reviewed by the State Employees' Retirement Board at a regularly scheduled meeting.
-If the board agrees with the DDS evaluation, ORS will notify you of the approval.
+If DDS determines your medical condition meets the disability criteria, ORS will notify you of the approval.
 We will then process your application and insurance enrollments and you will receive your first pension payment four to six weeks after all required information is received.
 Your first check will include any past due benefits as well.

-If the board approves your disability retirement and you have not yet terminated your employment with the state, contact your human resource office immediately so your benefits are not delayed.
-If you do not terminate employment within 30 days of the board's decision, you may have to reapply.
+If your disability retirement is approved and you have not yet terminated your employment with the state, contact your human resource office immediately so your benefits are not delayed.
+If you do not terminate employment within 30 days of ORS' approval notification, you may have to reapply.

 If your application is denied.

 If DDS determines that your condition does not meet the medical requirements for a disability pension as defined in the retirement act, you will receive a denial letter.
 This letter will advise you of your appeal rights and the deadline for filing an appeal.

 Before your payments begin, we'll send you an award letter that tells you the amount of your pension payment and when you can expect your first check.
 Pensions are paid on the 25th of each month.